SPHB Invesco S&P 500 High Beta ETF

 Valuation

-The portfolio's current market valuation reflects trailing P/E of 27.79, forward P/E of 17.53, PEG of 1.48.
+The portfolio's current market valuation reflects trailing P/E of 31.73, forward P/E of 19.81, PEG of 1.69.
 Forward P/E is significantly below trailing, indicating that consensus expects earnings to grow — making the portfolio appear cheaper when viewed on anticipated profits.
-On a PEG basis, the portfolio screens as attractively priced relative to its expected earnings growth.
-The aggregate current ratio of 1.91 points to adequate liquidity across holdings.
+The PEG reads as moderate — investors are paying a fair but not discounted price for the growth embedded in current estimates.
+The aggregate current ratio of 1.93 points to adequate liquidity across holdings.
 Across multiples and liquidity, the portfolio is priced in a way that reflects current expectations reasonably well — leaving limited room for error, but also limited near-term downside from valuation compression alone.

 Margins & Cash Generation